 This week, I successfully completed about 100 push-ups.
 Since that’s about 90 more than I’ve ever attempted before, need I tell you that I’m sore?
 Need I tell that I did a majority of them wrong?
 Now I’m on a mission to master push-up alternatives that will help me get to a place where I can complete at least 20 real push-ups properly.

 “A perfect push-up is basically the perfect plank that descends and ascends,” says Brandon Hirose, master trainer at Crunch Gym in New York City.
 In theory, it sounds really simple.
 But anyone who’s found themselves in a “drop and give me 20!” kind of situation, know it’s anything but.
-To get started with your journey, Hirose and Maillard Howell, owner of CrossFit Prospect Heights in Brooklyn, broke down four moves to build your strength for an on point push-up.
+To get started with your journey, Hirose and Maillard Howell, owner of Dean CrossFit and founder of The Beta Way, broke down four moves to build your strength for an on point push-up.

 How to build strength with 4 push-up alternatives